 A taxpayer may not be granted more than one credit for the same project.
-The credits that are included are the alternative fuel vehicle manufacturer credit, community revitalization enhancement district credit, enterprise zone investment cost credit, Hoosier business investment credit, industrial recovery credit, military base investment cost credit and the military base recovery credit.
+The credits that are subject to this limitation are the Alternative Fuel Vehicle Manufacturer Credit, Community Revitalization Enhancement District Credit, Enterprise Zone Investment Cost Credit, Hoosier Business Investment Credit, Industrial Recovery Credit, and the Venture Capital Investment Credit.
 For more information see Commissioner's Directive #29 at www.in.gov/dor/3617.htm.
 Apply this restriction first when figuring your credits.
 Then apply the following Combined Limitation.